tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } PskKeyExchangeModes;

 psk_ke
 : PSK-only key establishment.
-In this mode, the server MUST not supply a "key_share" value.
+In this mode, the server MUST NOT supply a "key_share" value.

 psk_dhe_ke